 Under European Union regulations, companies hoping to build a nuclear facility must show the benefits outweigh the potential health risks – this is known as the Justification Process.
 In March 2008 the Government issued Guidance and invited nuclear companies to put forward new reactor designs by June for a justification decision.
 The process was expected to take about 18 months to complete, up to mid-2009.

 An application was made by the Nuclear Industry Association (NIA) in June 2008 on behalf of those energy utilities interested in developing new reactors.
+The application covered four different reactor-types – the Canadian ACR-1000; the Westinghouse AP1000; the EPR from AREVA; and the GE-Hitachi ESBWR.
 At the end of October 2008 the new Department of Energy and Climate Change (DECC) wrote to NIA seeking further information within 28 days.

 Nuclear Consultation Group

 The Nuclear Consultation Group, a group of academics and experts with specialist knowledge on nuclear power and energy called for the Government to hold an inquiry into the ‘Justification’ of new reactors.
 The group wrote to the Department of Energy and Climate Change explaining that: “Given that Justification, once finalised, may foreclose on any future discussion on issues crucial to nuclear power, it is vital that this process is opened up in order to allow for meaningful and realistic examination of evidence a public forum.”

 The group called it a “rushed process in a crowded schedule”.
 See the group’s briefing.

 The Nuclear Free Local Authorities published a briefing to assist its members in their response to this consultation.